Samsung's next Galaxy S devices are bow available in the form of the S8 and the S8+. The big question is, how do they compare to their competition?

 The Samsung Galaxy S8 and S8 Plus feature larger, sharper displays, more powerful hardware, larger battery capacities and a more exciting design than the two Pixel devices.

 The Google Pixel and Pixel XL are fantastic smartphones though and although they might not have a curved display, or the latest processor, they do have a pure Android software experience, along with an excellent camera.

-We will update this feature when we have reviewed the S8 and S8 Plus to see how these two devices compare to the Pixel devices in the real world rather than just on the spec sheet.
 It is also worth remembering that the Pixel 2 will be due in the next few months so you might want to wait if you're leaning more towards Pixel.